-This report was completed in 1982 by the US Geological Survey under a cooperative agreement with the Texas Department of Water Resources.
+This report was completed in 1982 by the USGS under a cooperative agreement with the Texas Department of Water Resources.
 All material summarized in this section stems from the report, referenced as: (Ratzlaff, 1982).
 The purposes of the project were to: 1) quantify amounts of subsidence within the Gulf Coast Aquifer along the entire Texas Gulf Coast, and 2) qualitatively determine the cause for the subsidence.
-Potential causes were: 1) groundwater extraction, 2) oil and gas extraction, and 3)
+Potential causes were: 1) groundwater extraction, 2) oil and gas extraction, and 3) sulfur mining.

-sulfur mining.
 Subsidence was quantified by comparing surveyed benchmarks as established by the National Geodetic Survey over the period from 1906 to 1973.

 Counties of interest to LSGCD in this report were included within "Subregion 2" as defined in the USGS study.
 However, analysis was limited to the areas between (and including) Harris County to the Gulf of Mexico.
 Montgomery County was excluded from the analysis by Ratzlaff.
-As shown on Figure 32, analyses demonstrated that the majority of Subregion 2 experienced at least 0.5 feet of subsidence between 1906 and 1973 as a result of groundwater withdrawals.
+As shown on Figure 20, analyses demonstrated that the majority of Subregion 2 experienced at least 0.5 feet of subsidence between 1906 and 1973 as a result of groundwater withdrawals.
 Portions of the Pasadena-Houston Ship Channel and surrounding area subsided by up to 9 feet over this same time period due to groundwater withdrawals.
 Subsidence due to oil and gas withdrawals was considered as a "local" occurrence and was reported as difficult to quantify due to a lack of accurate withdrawal information.

-3.2.5 Investigation of Land Subsidence in the Houston-Galveston Region of Texas by using the Global Positioning System and Interferometric Synthetic Aperture Radar, 1993-2000
+3.2.5 Investigation of Land Subsidence in the Houston-Galveston Region of Texas by using the Global Positioning System and Interferometric Synthetic Aperture Radar, 1993-2000 of InSAR along with long-term GPS measurements from CORS to quantify subsidence within the Greater Houston area.

-This report was undertaken by the US Geological Survey and was completed in 2012.
-All material summarized in this section stems from the report, referenced as: (Bawden and others, 2012).
-The report documents the use of Interferometric synthetic aperture radar ("InSAR") along with long-term Global Positioning System ("GPS") measurements from Continually Operating Reference Stations ("CORS") to quantify subsidence within the Greater Houston area.
 The analysis was focused largely on Harris County with minimal analysis and description provided for adjacent counties.
 For the study, InSAR data were available from July 25, 1992 to December 19, 2000.